LiveUI/iJenkins/README.md

 iJenkins
 ========

-Open iPhone client for Jenkins CI (iOS 7 only)
+Open iPhone client for Jenkins CI (iOS 7 only) ...
+Don't forget to get the submodules too!!!!! :)

 Last commit has been submitted to the AppStore for review, fingers crossed!!!